junxit/us-congress-bills-112/metadata.md

 - 2011-06-01 — Introduced in House
 - 2011-06-01 — Introduced in House
 - 2011-06-01 — Referred to the House Committee on Veterans' Affairs.
+- 2011-06-24 — Referred to the Subcommittee on Health.
+- 2011-07-25 — Subcommittee Hearings Held.
+- 2011-07-28 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2011-07-28 — Subcommittee Consideration and Mark-up Session Held.
+- 2011-09-08 — Committee Consideration and Mark-up Session Held.
+- 2011-09-08 — Ordered to be Reported (Amended) by Voice Vote.
+- 2011-10-05 — Placed on the Union Calendar, Calendar No. 154.
+- 2011-10-05 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+112-235.
+- 2011-10-05 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+112-235.